Program at a Glance

 Metropolitan College’s Graduate Certificate in Health Informatics will equip you with:

-- An understanding of the American healthcare system, medical terminology, basic human anatomy and physiology, disease processes, diagnostic modalities, and treatments associated with common disease processes.
+- An understanding of the American healthcare system, medical terminology, basic human anatomy and physiology, disease processes, diagnostic modalities, treatments associated with common disease processes, and the IT needs of healthcare providers as they diagnose and treat common diseases.

-- Advanced knowledge of the functionality, technical infrastructure, and best-practice deployment of healthcare IT, including medical algorithms, electronic health records, clinical decision support, interoperability, data privacy and security, and regulations.
+- Advanced knowledge of the functionality, technical infrastructure, system selection, and best-practice deployment of healthcare IT, including medical algorithms, project management, electronic health records (EHR), privacy and security, regulations, and health IT standards.

 - Competence sufficient to lead health IT initiatives, to conduct biomedical research, and to design, implement, and manage advanced solutions.

 You can earn the master’s in Computer Information Systems with a concentration in Health Informatics by completing the Graduate Certificate in Health Informatics and the Graduate Certificate in Information Technology, plus two additional courses: Enterprise Cyber Security (MET CS 695) and either Information Structures with Java (MET CS 520) or Information Structures with Python (MET CS 521).
-To be eligible for the degree, you must apply for admission and be accepted into the degree program.
-Connect with a graduate admissions advisor at email@example.com to learn more about this option.
+Students currently enrolled in a graduate certificate who are interested in transitioning into a master’s degree should contact their academic advisor to declare their interest in this pathway.
+A new master’s degree application is not required.
+Connect with a graduate admissions advisor at firstname.lastname@example.org to learn more about this option.

 Health Informatics Graduate Certificate Curriculum